keunwoochoi/MSD-to-MB-mapping/README.md

 According to the original page,
 > We currently have a mapping for about 250,000 MSD IDs, resulting in 370,000 matches (because a MSD ID may map to more than one MusicBrainz ID).

+Please let me know if hosting this might cause any problem.

 #### Source code
 They used [this code](https://github.com/MTG/acousticbrainz-labs/tree/master/msdtombid) to get these files.